Writing shareable content is damn hard. 😓

 Give them tantalizing pizza, not plain veggies. 🍕People need info but they don’t want another Wikipedia.
 The solution?
 Edutainment.
 Give them tantalizing pizza, not plain veggies. 🍕Click To Tweet

 Turns out grandma was right after all.
 If you want the content medicine to go down well… add a bit of sugar.

 Entertain.
 Dazzle.
 Enrapture.

-And you’ll, like Hollywood stars, have thousands of followers who rave about you to their friends everywhere they go.
+Consequently, like Hollywood stars, you’ll have thousands of followers who rave about you to their friends everywhere they go.